-‘Dance Moms’ Season 7 Spoilers: Kalani vs Kendall vs Nia in Episode 10, Yolanda Jealous Of Lilliana’s Success?
-[WATCH PROMO]
+‘Dance Moms’ Season 7 Spoilers: Kalani Vs. Kendall Vs. Nia In Episode 10, Yolanda Jealous Of Lilliana’s Success?
+[Video]

 A photo posted by @dancemoms on

-Brynn Rumfallo’s mom Ashlee Allen, agreed with Jill, and pointed out that everytime Abby tries to incorporate the minis in the group routine, the dance ends up being a “hot mess.”
+Brynn Rumfallo’s mom, Ashlee Allen, agreed with Jill, and pointed out that everytime Abby tries to incorporate the minis in the group routine, the dance ends up being a “hot mess.”

 Ever since Dance Moms Season 7 started, the junior elite moms have been determined to prove to Abby that ALDC doesn’t need the minis.
 They wanted Nia Frazier, Brynn Rumfallo, Kalani Hilliker, and Kendall Vertes to step up their routine and do more mature and age appropriate dances.
 With Lilliana and Elliana joining the team, the moms felt that ALDC is taking a step back.